 The core is usually made of glass or plastic, although other materials are sometimes used, depending on the transmission spectrum desired.

-The core is the light-transmitting portion of the fiber.
+The core and cladding form a waveguide that is essential to the light transmitting portion of the fiber.
 The cladding usually is made of the same material as the core, but with a slightly lower index of refraction (usually about 1% lower).
-This index difference causes total internal reflection to occur at the index boundary along the length of the fiber so that the light is transmitted down the fiber and does not escape through the sidewalls.
+This index difference causes total internal reflection to occur at the index boundary along the length portion of the fiber so that the light is transmitted down the fiber and does not escape through the sidewalls.

 Figure 2.
 A beam of light passing from one material to another of a different index of refraction is bent or refracted at the interface.

 Optical fibers usually are specified by their size, given as the outer diameter of the core, cladding, and coating.
-For example, a 62.5/125/250 would refer to a fiber with a 62.5-µm diam core, a 125-µm diam cladding, and a 0.25-mm diam outer coating.
+For example, a 62.5/125/250 would refer to a fiber with a 62.5-µm diameter core, a 125-µm diameter cladding, and a 0.25-mm outer coating diameter.

 Principles